ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 }
 ```

 This is simply not possible with Tailwind.
 We would need to manually repeat the corresponding utility classes for every paragraph of this kind (which leads to [code duplication](#code-duplication)).
-Which also means that when we want to switch these paragraphs, we need to switch the classes as well.
+This also means that when we want to switch these paragraphs, we need to switch the classes as well.

 What can also be quite frustrating is that many values are missing.
 For example, there are only six available [z-indices](https://tailwindcss.com/docs/z-index) by default.
 In order to use other values, you have to expand your theme or use arbitrary values (which, again, bails out of Tailwind's philosophy).
-In the codebase at my job, we have often run into this issue, and for technical reasons the two alternatives did not work (see also [Setup](#setup)).
+In the codebase at my job, we have often run into this issue, and for technical reasons, the two alternatives did not work (see also [Setup](#setup)).
 With regular CSS there would be absolutely no problem to use any z-index value you like.
 Similarly, the available [width classes](https://tailwindcss.com/docs/width) are very limited, by default.

 ## Speed